The Honickman Foundation

 In 1989, Lynne established The Honickman Foundation and it is from this base that she serves — committing her time, energy, and resources.

-Currently, she is a trustee of the Philadelphia Museum of Art, serving as chairman of the Education Committee; a member of the Prints, Drawing and Photography Committee, the Architectural Review Committee, the Executive Committee and a member of the Friends of the Alfred Stieglitz Center.
-She is also on the board of Project H.O.M.E., which provides housing, opportunities, medical care and education for the homeless and at-risk individuals and families.
-Lynne serves on the Mayor's Task Force to End Homelessness Action Leadership Team, the advisory board of MANNA (Metropolitan Area Neighborhood Nutrition Alliance), The American Poetry Review and the leadership committee for The Support Center for Child Advocates.
-She is the founder of Moms Against Guns which recently merged with CeasefirePA and now serves as vice president of CeasefirePA's board of directors.
+While Lynne has stepped back from serving as a trustee and board member, she continues her philanthropic involvement as a member of the Philadelphia Museum of Art’s Education Committee; the Prints, Drawing and Photography Committee; and as a member of Focus: Friends of Photography.
+She serves on the advisory board of Project H.O.M.E., which provides housing, opportunities, medical care and education for the homeless and at-risk individuals and families.
+Lynne is also on the advisory boards of MANNA (Metropolitan Area Neighborhood Nutrition Alliance), The American Poetry Review, and the Philadelphia Photo Arts Center.
+She is the founder of Moms Against Guns, which merged with CeasefirePA in 2010, and serves on the advisory board of CeaseFirePA Education Fund.

 In This Section